eweissm/HW2/WrittenResponses.md

 $$h''y^2 \geq 0 $$

 In order for $y^2$ to be equal to zero the dimensions of w would need to be greater than the dimensions of a, or in other words n>m.
 Therefore, if n>m we could have a P.S.D. hessian for h and we could have infinite solutions.
 Likewise, if m = n, we would have a P.D. hessian and therefore we could have only 1 unique solution.
-So to answer the question, if we has 10 mirrors, we would have a unique solution, if we have less then 10 mirrors we would potentially have infinite solutions and if we had more than 10 mirrors we could have no solution.
+So to answer the question, if we have 10 mirrors, we would have a unique solution, if we have less then 10 mirrors we would potentially have infinite solutions and if we have more than 10 mirrors we could have no solution.

 # Question 5
 To start, the max of any set of convex functions is convex so we only need to prove that xy-c(x) is convex for any given A. Next we will find the hessian of the function WRT y: